Tell us about a project you worked on you are especially proud of and why. What was your role?

 Analog or digital and why?

-A combination of both is my recipe for a big realistic sound
+A combination of both is my recipe for a big crisp sound

 What's your 'promise' to your clients?